quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part25_Finetuning_Over.md

 ---

 #### Training Cost of BloombergGPT
-The training process for BloombergGPT consumed 1.3 million A100 GPU hours and had an estimated cost between $1.3 million and $2.6 million, excluding data costs.
+The training process for BloombergGPT consumed 1.3 million A100 GPU hours and had an estimated cost between $1.3 million and$2.6 million, excluding data costs.
 :p What was the cost of training BloombergGPT?
 ??x
-The training of BloombergGPT required 1.3 million A100 GPU hours and cost between $1.3 million and $2.6 million (excluding data).
+The training of BloombergGPT required 1.3 million A100 GPU hours and cost between $1.3 million and$2.6 million (excluding data).
 This high investment reflects the significant resources needed for specialized model development. x??

 ---